Have a question? You might find the answer here:

 What patterns do you use and where do you buy them?

 When I started sewing I only used Burdastyle patterns.
 I still use them a lot!
 Last year I started trying out different indie patterns, such as By Hand London, Megan Nielsen, Collette and PDF patterns by other bloggers.
 I love supporting independent businesses!
-I now also draft a lot of patterns myself and launched my first PDF pattern.
+I now also draft a lot of patterns myself and launched my own little PDF pattern company Audrey & Me.
+I have released four patterns so far, two of them are pay-as-you-wish products.

 What camera do you use?